arnaud-deprez/gsemver/README.md

 Most of CI server uses - by default - [shallow git clone](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt) when cloning your git repository.

 When performing such a clone, the local copy of your git repository will contain a _truncated history_ and most probably will be _detached from HEAD_.

-As `gsemver` is currently using `git describe` and `git symbolic-ref`, it needs to have access to the whole history and HEAD needs to be attached.
+As `gsemver` is currently using `git describe` to compute the next version, it needs to have access to the whole history or at least to the last parent tag.

-This can cause error like `fatal: ref HEAD is not a symbolic ref` in case you need to google it for your CI server.

-To overcome the situation, you can execute `git fetch --unshallow` before using `gsemver` or use custom options for your CI server:

-* [Travis options](https://docs.travis-ci.com/user/customizing-the-build#git-clone-depth) (which is used in this project)
+For this reason, `gsemver` will execute `git fetch --tags` before computing the next version.

+As `gsemver` also needs to know the current branch and it tries to retrieve it with `git symbolic-ref HEAD` command.
+However most of CI server execute the build in _detached from HEAD_ state and then it becomes hard in git to retrieve the branch from where the build has been triggered.
+Fortunately, most of CI server injects the branch name in an environment variable.
+That's why `gsemver` allows you to use the `GIT_BRANCH` environment variable as a backup solution.

 ### CLI